 If you have an active lifestyle then it is crucial to have a foldable portable electric wheelchair.
 They are foldable so that they can be transported easier in the trunk of a vehicle.
 Some models allow for disassembly and reassembly again for problem-free travel.

-Where the driving wheels are located says a lot about the speed and manoeuvrability of the chair.
-Chairs which are rear-wheel driven have greater speed, whereas those which are mid-wheel driven have greater manoeuvrability.
+Where the driving wheels are located says a lot about the speed and maneuverability of the chair.
+Chairs which are rear-wheel driven have greater speed, whereas those which are mid-wheel driven have greater maneuverability.
 Chairs that are front-wheel driven perform great in uneven terrains but tend to be much slower.
 The wheels will either be air-filled or solid.
 It is important as well to note the size of the caster wheels (the little non-drive wheels on the front).
 The smaller they are the less suitable are they for uneven terrains.

 It is just as important for an electric wheelchair to be height adjustable.
 It should be low enough to fit under low positions such as tables but also be extendable to heights such as opening cupboards in the kitchen or reach shelves up high.
 Adjustable heights allow for an improved quality of life.